dogvacay/text-processing-problems/README.md

 * _Input_: "I come from Redmond California"
 * _Output_: "I come from Redmond California"

-Use this README file as your input text.
-Select all, copy, paste.
+Use this README as your input text.
+We have provided a Text version in this repo (TextProcessing.txt)

 Use this list as your keywords: java, snippet, solution